Chenminxue/Reservation_System/README.md

 ## Requirements
 1. Users:
 - Employee:         Request for the positions
 - System manager:   Create the account for the boss and employees
 - Boss:             Check the request from the employees
 2. Offices
 - Office 1:         Up to 20 people
 - Office 2:         Up to 50 people
 - Office 3:         Up to 100 people
 3. Reservation System:
 - Log in page
   - Employee
   - System manager
   - Boss
   - Exit
--
+- Verification
+  - Employee:         E_ID, name and password
+  - System manager:   S_ID, name and password
+  - Boss:             B_ID, name and password
 5. Request Rules:
 - Employee can request for the whole week.
 - System manager must clear the request every week.